oscos/rb130/study_guides/lesson1_concepts.md

 In the example above, we invoke the `passing_less_args_to_block` method with a block.
 The block is not part of the method definition and therefore is an implicit parameter.

 On line 2 we `yield` to the block with one argument.
 Although the block has been defined with with two block parameters, ruby does not raise an `ArgumentError`.
-Instead the block local variable `block_param2` is `nil`.
+Instead the block local variable `block_param2` referenced on line 7 is `nil`.
 The string interpolation converts `nil` to an empty string and the code outputs the string `one ` containing an empty space at the end.